catarizea/medical-equipment-tracker/README.md

 #### Do not use this software in production!
 This is work in progress!

+## Notes to future self

+My task is to make the job easier for the medical personnel to be able to save more people.

+Any information system is as good as the people using it.

+Any information system that becomes a burden to its users is a failed system.

 ## Prerequisites

 * local DNS service to be able to access the webserver by its name `docs/bind/README.md`